WHO WE ARE

 Our beginnings as a council go back to the mid-seventies when land rights activism led to the Aboriginal Land Rights Act (Northern Territory) 1976 which allowed Aboriginal traditional owners to claim back half of the land in the Northern Territory.

-Thanks to that legislation, today hold inalienable freehold title over more than 417,000 square kilometres of land in Central Australia.
+Thanks to that legislation, they today hold inalienable freehold title over more than 417,000 square kilometres of land in Central Australia.
 This collective form of title can’t be sold or mortgaged but it can be leased by agreement with the traditional owners.

 The legislation also mandates that councils must be formed in order for Aboriginal people to better represent themselves in the important task of managing their land and the opportunities it offers.
 We – the Central Land Council – are one of four land councils in the Northern Territory.
 NT land councils are Commonwealth corporate entities and also have functions under the Native Title Act 1993 and under Northern Territory legislation.